RafaelOjeda/COP3337Notes/02-InheritancePolymorphism/1Inheritance.md

 }
 ```

-Note: When extending the parents class is called for before the childs class.
+Note: When extending the parents class is called for before the child's class.

+Note: When the child classes object is created the parent class constructor is always called first.

+Note: You must call parent constructor in the child class.